Detect and deliver in-app items

 Detect items received outside of the game

-If your game uses the Google Play Billing Library, make the following changes in order to detect in-app products that are received outside of the game.
+If your game uses the Google Play's billing system, see Detect and process purchases to detect in-app products that are received outside of the game.

 Display a delivery confirmation

 When users redeem Play Points and receive an exchange item, they expect the game to show an in-game message, or use some kind of notification to let them know that the game correctly received and processed the item.
-Here are some delivery confirmation options:
+See Notify the User to acknowledge the successful purchase.

 Updates for specific game engines